davquar/pnd-homeworks/ACME_29_a1_report.md

 With this setting, the Internal Router asks the Main Router for a Prefix Delegation of a /62 subnet.

-The router will create /64 addresses to assign to the following interface, combining the delegated prefix with the the prefix ID specified in each interface.
+The router will create /64 addresses to assign to the following interface, combining the delegated prefix with the prefix ID specified in each interface.

 | Interface | Configuration type | Tracked interface | Prefix ID |
 | --------- | ------------------ | ----------------- | --------- |